Marriage allowance explained

 If one of you pays tax at a higher rate, a simple way to save tax is to transfer some of your savings and investments to the person paying the lower rate.

 There are no laws against spending or investing income earned from a spouse's investment.

 The transfer has to be a genuine gift though.
 You can't demand the money back if you get divorced or change your mind.

 If you have investments in joint names, you'll each automatically pay tax on half the income even if you own them in unequal shares.

 Find out more: tax on savings and investments - how much will you have to pay

 Capital gains tax

-Married couples each have their own CGT allowance, but transfers between spouses are exempt from CGT.
+Married couples each have their own capital gains tax (CGT) allowance, but transfers between spouses are exempt from CGT.